Forming an LLC Is Easy

 A business bank account helps separate personal expenses and company expenses, which is required to maintain your LLC's corporate veil.

-Learn more by reading our guide to small business banking.
+Learn more by reading our guide to business banking.
 For a multi-member LLC, you'll also want to set up capital accounts for members.
 We also recommend checking out our review of the best business bank accounts.

 Research Business Licenses and Permits